sm2302/a1-grp-matlab-power-of-2-2-n/README.md

 3. The resulting product is operated with the boolean operator == with 3 i.e. `~A0*N == 3`
 4. The result of the boolean operation is added to A1 i.e. `A1 += (~A0*N == 3)`

-How it looks like.
-(Not really as the matrices should be sparse and hence 0s do not really exist in memory)
+How it looks like: (Not literally, as the matrices would be sparse in which `0`s do not exist in memory)

 ```
                       Negation of A0